Dog Skin Allergies - What You Need To Know About Symptoms, Causes And Hypoallergenic Diet

 Shampoos and soaks can provide relief for itchy dogs.
 While this offers short-term relief, it works right away so it is great for instant alleviation of symptoms.

-The best way to treat an allergy is by avoiding the cause and allergen.
-This may or may not always be possible but the best way to treat an allergic reaction to fleas is to kill the fleas, while the best way to treat food allergies is to change your dog’s diet.
+The best way to treat an allergy is by avoiding the cause and allergen, while the best way to treat food allergies is to change your dog’s diet.

 If your dog has a severe allergic reaction, get him to an emergency veterinary hospital as quickly as possible.